Effectful

 inputs should be mapped over.

-for a particular input is None, then that indicates there is no map dimension.
+in_dimsshould have a structure like the inputs.
+If thein_dimfor a particular input is None, then that indicates there is no map dimension.
 Default: 0.- out_dims (int or Tuple[int]): Specifies where the mapped dimension

 should appear in the outputs.
 If

-is a Tuple, then it should have one element per output.
+out_dimsis a Tuple, then it should have one element per output.
 Default: 0.- randomness (str): Specifies whether the randomness in this

 vmap should be the same or different across batches.
 If ‘different’, the randomness for each batch will be different.
 If ‘same’, the randomness will be the same across batches.
 If ‘error’, any calls to random functions will error.
 Default: ‘error’.
 WARNING: this flag only applies to random PyTorch operations and does not apply to Python’s random module or numpy randomness.